-Our mental health initiative, spearheaded by WiSE Mental Health Committee chair Tzvia Pinkhasov, uses a variety of projects to address the mental health struggles so common in the often high-stress world of science.
+Our mental health initiative, being led by WiSE Mental Health Committee chair Connor Fitzpatrick, uses a variety of projects to address the mental health struggles so common in the often high-stress world of science.

 The committee also provides resources to help address gender disparities in mental health.
 At 2018's In-House Educational Retreat, Pinkhasov gave a talk on this topic and you can access her slides here: Pinkhasov slides